 Key Takeaways — 2026 Ram 1500 Trim Levels

-• Big Horn with H2 Group is the sweet spot for most Minnesota buyers — best balance of features and price
+- Big Horn with H2 Group is the sweet spot for most Minnesota buyers

-• Rebel adds Bilstein shocks and air suspension standard — the dedicated off-road trim
+- Rebel adds Bilstein shocks standard and available Active-Level Air Suspension — the dedicated off-road trim

 Frequently Asked Questions